 ESRC PhD Student, Faculty of Social Sciences

-My research involves exploring the experiences of unemployment, employment and employability of people with mild learning difficulties.
+My research is concerned with the experiences of unemployment, employment and employability of people with mild learning difficulties.
+I am exploring what these experiences reveal about the changing… read more

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park